Cmlynars/portfolio-2017/projects/smart_air.md

 ---

-I worked with a Beijing-based, environmental startup to redesign their visual identity and home page presence on the Taobao online marketplace.
-The company provides consumer air filters to individuals and families looking for a cheap, effective way to remove harmful pollutants from the air inside their homes. <br><br>
+I worked with a Beijing-based, environmental startup to redesign the visual identity and home page presence of their store on the Taobao online marketplace.
+The company provides consumer air filters to individuals and families looking for a cheap, effective way to remove harmful pollutants from the air inside their homes and places of work. <br><br>

-The design distilled complex information about the benefits of the product while simplifying and updating their visual identity to better represent the company’s values and mission.
+The design distilled complex information about the benefits of the product while simplifying and updating the company's visual identity to better represent their values and mission.
 <br><br>

 Please find an image of the full page <a class="inline-link" href="{{ site.baseurl }}/img/external/smart_air_full.png" target="_blank">here</a>.